-• npus Implementation Project Components and Schedule Property Acquisition and Site Preparation Acquisition 2023 County acquired the 16-acre property for the Sustainability Campus and Landfi #3 from the City of Madison.
+S ustainability Can npus Implementation Project Components and Schedule Property Acquisition and Site Preparation Acquisition 2023 County acquired the 16-acre property for the Sustainability Campus and Landfill #3 from the City of Madison.
 Zoning 2022 Property rezoned from "Parks and Recreation" to "Industrial - General."
 Infrastructure 2023/2024 Millpond Road provides direct access to the site and its entire length was installation reconstructed to accommodate the expected heavy truck traffic along with the installation of City of Madison potable water and sanitary sewer extensions.
 In addition, a large regional stormwater pond was constructed as necessary to serve the anticipated needs of the Sustainability Campus.
-Zoning and 2023 County prepared and recorded a set of property covenants for the Sustainabilit Covenants Campus to ensure future development will be compatible and consistent with the County's goals for the Campus.
+Zoning and 2023 County prepared and recorded a set of property covenants for the Sustainability Covenants Campus to ensure future development will be compatible and consistent with the County's goals for the Campus.
 Administration and Education Center Design, Fall 2024 - The County has selected an A&E team consisting of Strang architects and Foth Construction Fall 2025 engineers to site and design a 30,000 square foot administrative and public Documents and education center on the Campus.
 Design work is expected to be completed in Bidding May 2025 followed by construction documents and bidding through fall 2025.
 Construction Fall 2025 - The Department anticipates beginning construction on the administration and Early 2027 education center in fall 2025 and completing the project by the beginning of 2027.
 Proposed Landfill Site #3 Siting and Fall 2022- The County has selected SCS Engineers to assist in completing the state landfill permitting Spring 2026 permitting process and receive all regulatory approvals.
-The full process is expected to be complete by spring 2026.
+The full process is - expected to be complete by spring 2026.
 Construction Spring 2026 - Upon the completion of the siting and permitting process, the County will Fall 2026 embark on constructing the first cell of the landfill and support.
 Start of Waste Early 2027 Fluff layer placement through Summer 2027.
-Disposal Organics Recycling Facility Scale up and 2024-2029 In early 2024, the County selected Purple Cow Organics to process food scraps Operations brush, leaves, and yard waste for composting.
-The five-year contract includes one year of pilot and set-up beginning in late 2024 and will reach full volumes 2025. esearch, Education, and Creative Field Project RFP Fall 2025 - Using the results from this RFI process, the County in concert with its partners Winter 2026 the City of Madison and Madison Region Economic Partnership (MadREP), will determine which processes and technologies are the most feasible and consistent with County goals and issue a formal RFP to select partner(s) to develop research, educational, or creative field project(s).
-Development 2026 Upon the conclusion of the RFP process, the County will enter into negotiation Agreement with the selected partner(s) to define a specific project, the nature of the Negotiations relationship between and responsibilities of the parties, and a project implementation schedule.
+Disposal Caalaa and 2024 2020 Organics Recycling Facility Scale up and 2024-2029 In early 2024, the County selected Purple Cow Organics to process food scraps, brush, leaves, and yard waste for composting.
+The five-year contract includes Operations one year of pilot and set-up beginning in late 2024 and will reach full volumes in 2025.
+Problem Materi ials, Bulky Waste Streams, and Emerging Materials Project RFP Fall 2025 - Using the results from this RFI process, the County in concert with its partners Winter 2026 the City of Madison and Madison Region Economic Partnership (MadREP), will determine which processes and technologies are the most feasible and consistent with County goals and issue a formal RFP to select partner(s) to develop problem materials, bulky waste streams, or emerging waste materials I 1 project(s).

+Development 2026 Upon the conclusion of the RFP process, the County will enter into negotiations Agreement with the selected partner(s) to define a specific project, the nature of the Negotiations relationship between and responsibilities of the parties, and a project implementation schedule.
 Design & Permitting 2026-2027 Consistent with the project as approved in the Development Agreement, partners will prepare detailed plans and seek all necessary federal, state, and local permits including approvals from the Project Review Board administering the Sustainability Campus Covenants.
-Construction Fall 2027 - Fall 2028 Construction is expected to begin following the receipt of permits with completion and initial operations expected within year after that.
+Construction Fall 2027 - Fall Construction is expected to begin following the receipt of permits with 2028 completion and initial operations expected within year after that.